THE CHIEF by VALA OLA

 Quotes from "Black Elk Speaks" as told throught John G. Neihardt.

-the jewelry is it also had the purpose of protecting the neck and chest area in battle.
-On the inside of the walls of the
+it also had the purpose of protecting the neck and chest area in battle.
+On the inside of the walls of the opening there is

-opening there is a bead pattern from Black Elk's pipe bag.
+a bead pattern from Black Elk's pipe bag.
 Ermine skins (pipes) and ribbons hang from the adorn the headdress/warbonnet.
+On

 sought after were from the tail of juvenile Golden Eagles (1-3 years of age).
 The beaded brow band has a pattern of mountains.